tapis-project/documentation/source/technical/files.rst

 increase performance.
 As such, the order in which the files are transferred is not deterministic.

-When a transfer is initiated, a *bill of materials* is created that creates a record of all the files from the *sourceUri* that are to be transferred to the *destinationUri*.
+When a transfer is initiated, a *bill of materials* is created that creates a record of all the files from the *sourceURI* that are to be transferred to the *destinationURI*.
 Unless otherwise specified, all files in the *bill of materials* must transfer successfully in order for the overall transfer to be considered successful.
 A transfer task has an attribute named *status* which is updated as the transfer progresses.
 The possible states for a transfer are: